sideangleside/sat6-disconnected-operations-guide/sat6-disconnected.md

 hammer subscription upload --organization "$ORG" --file /root/manifest.zip
 ~~~

-Update some parameters to make our disconnected workflows a bit easier.
+Next,we'll update some parameters to make our disconnected workflows a bit easier.
 Firstly, we need to set our default download policy to `immediate`.
 This ensures that all of the content needed for our content exports is synchronized prior to our exports.
 If the policy is set to `on_demand` (Satellite 6.3's default) or `background`, the content export will be delayed until all of the remaining RPMs are downloaded from the CDN.
 Let's just set this now and get it out of the way.
 More on download policies can be found in [Satellite 6.2 Feature Overview: Lazy Sync](https://access.redhat.com/articles/2695861)

 ~~~
 hammer settings set --name default_download_policy --value immediate